Measuring sampling plan utility in post-marketing surveillance of medical products: Interpreting utility in post-marketing surveillance

 Sampling plan utility sharpens plan selection in at least three ways, which we illustrate through an example.
 First, plan utility provides a single metric for how well a plan integrates objectives with data; this metric facilitates plan comparison.
 Second, plans can be compared for given budgets, allowing evaluation of the trade-off between utility and budget.
 Third, plans meeting different operational constraints can be compared, yielding a utility cost for these constraints.

-Recall the example of Figure \ref{fig:twoSCechelons}, which consists of four test nodes and two supply nodes.
-Thirty-three PMS tests have been conducted, and the goal is to ascertain the best choice for the next $\numTestsNext$ tests.
-Regulators have limited data for the targeted medical product class and want to explore SFP prevalence; thus, they apply the assessment objective.
-For ease of illustration, testing accuracy is not considered: we assume perfect sensitivity and specificity.
-The number and results of tests already collected along each test node-supply node trace are respectively provided as $\bm{n}_0$ and $\bm{y}_0$, where row $i$ denotes Test Node $i$ and column $j$ denotes Supply Node $j$:
+Recall the example of Figure \ref{fig:twoSCechelons}, which consists of 4 test nodes, 2 supply nodes, 33 tests and 7 positive results.
+Suppose the goal is to ascertain the best sampling plan for the next $\numTestsNext$ tests.
+Regulators want to explore SFP prevalence; thus, they apply the assessment objective.
+The number and results of tests already collected along each test node-supply node trace are respectively provided as $\numTestsMat$ and $\testResultMat$, where row $i$ denotes Test Node $i$ and column $j$ denotes Supply Node $j$: \begingroup

-From the $\bm{y}_0$ values, we see that SFPs have been detected at Test Nodes 1 and 4, sourced from both Supply Nodes 1 and 2.
-Inference from these data is not strong enough to take corrective actions; one cannot conclude if the SFP issues occurred at test nodes or at locations upstream in the supply chain.
-Therefore, regulators plan to collect more tests in an additional iteration of PMS.
-Suppose three plans, $\{\allocVec_1, \allocVec_2, \allocVec_3\}$, are under consideration for the next PMS iteration.
-The proportion of tests allocated to each test node can be expressed in vector form:
+\endgroup We see from $\testResultMat$ that SFPs have been detected at Test Nodes 1 and 4, sourced from Supply Nodes 1 and 2.
+Inference from these data is not strong enough to take corrective actions: one cannot conclude if SFP issues occurred due to test nodes or locations upstream in the supply chain.
+Therefore, regulators plan to collect more tests.
+Suppose three plans are under consideration.
+The proportion of tests allocated to each test node under any plan can be expressed in vector form:

-Each of these plans meets different considerations.
-Plan $\allocVec_1$, a ``least tested'' plan, allocates all tests to Test Node 2, the least tested test node.
-Plan $\allocVec_2$, a ``uniform'' plan, allocates tests to all four test nodes equally.
-Plan $\allocVec_3$, a ``highest SFPs'' plan, evenly allocates tests to Test Nodes 1 and 4, test nodes with previously detected SFPs.
+These plans meet different concerns.
+Plan $\allocVec^{\text{LT}}$, a ``least tested'' plan, allocates all tests to Test Node 2, with the least prior tests.
+Plan $\allocVec^{\text{U}}$, a ``uniform'' plan, allocates tests to all nodes equally.
+Plan $\allocVec^{\text{HS}}$, a ``highest SFPs'' plan, evenly allocates tests to Test Nodes 1 and 4, with prior detected SFPs.